dumpsterRat92/rat-pages-portfolio/README.md

 ## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
 - JavaScript
-- [Other technologies or frameworks used]

 ## License

 "The RAT Pages" is made available under the [Leah].
-See the [LICENSE.md](LICENSE.md) file for more details.